Indatus/trucker/README.md

   * `array_response` - This driver assumes that when there is an error any error messages will be given as the full response body as an array.
   * `parameter_key` - This driver uses finds the response parameter with a key that matches what is defined in `errors_key` and parses the error messages contained therein.

+* `auth.driver` - default: `null`
+* This parameter specifies the driver to use for authenticating requests with the remote API.
+* Supported Options:
+  * `basic` - This driver will use HTTP Basic Authentication, and set the `auth.basic.username` and `auth.basic.password` config values on the request.

 * `http_method_param` - default: `null`
   * This is a parameter to send with the request that will contain a string disclosing the desired HTTP method ('put', 'post', 'patch', 'delete' etc.).
 If specified PUT, POST, PATCH and DELETE requests will all be made as a POST and the given parameter will be added with the http method as it's value.
 An example might be "_method".
   * Otherwise a true PUT, POST, PATCH or DELETE request will be made